Digital on-screen graphics by country: United Kingdom

 On digital systems such as Sky and Freeview, where stations have a set EPG number and a name displayed across the bottom of the screen when changing channel, DOGs have been deemed unnecessary by some users.
 Despite this, broadcasters persist with the practice.
 In response to negative feedback, the BBC has responded, "We believe it is important to ensure that viewers can quickly identify when they are watching a BBC service."
 It reinforced this position in both 2008 and 2009 following continual complaints to its Points of View program, citing channel identification as the sole reason for the policy.
 In its website FAQs, Five's stated reason for its use of a DOG is that "the vast majority of channels carry them, most permanently and virtually every channel at some point has one during the day."
 However, on 21 October 2008, the BBC announced that it was removing the DOG from BBC HD for all films and most dramas, acknowledging that there was an "irritation factor".
 However, the DOG came back when BBC One HD launched in 2010.

-As of 2022, neither BBC One HD nor BBC Two HD has been using their own DOG.
-More recent additions are graphics which appear near the end of a program to tell the viewer what's up next, despite this information being available at a touch of a button on digital TV.
+As of 2026, neither BBC One HD nor BBC Two HD has been using their own DOG.
+More recent additions are graphics which appear near the end of a program to tell the viewer what's up next, despite this information being available at a touch of a key on digital TV.
 Many viewers also find this practice annoying, distracting and unnecessary.
 However, a generic BBC logo appears on the top left-hand corner of their iPlayer feeds as is the case with other BBC channels.
 This generic BBC DOG also appears on catch-up or on-demand programs on the iPlayer.